SWITZERLAND. FURTHER TURN TO THE RIGHT SIDE

 BERN.
-Switzerland turns furtherly to the right side: the elections for the 52nd federal parliament resulted in a significant increase in votes and seats for the People’s Party (SVP-UDC)[1] and a collapse for the Greens who lost 4 percentage points and six seats.
+Switzerland turns further to the right wing: the elections for the 52nd federal parliament resulted in a significant increase in votes and seats for the People’s Party (SVP-UDC)[1] and a collapse for the Greens who lost 4 percentage points and six seats.

 THE RESULTS